 To achieve expert results, please take the time to carefully read and understand the following directions before you begin your restoration project.
 These directions are meant to be general guidelines only and do not cover every application or environmental situation.
-If you have remaining questions or concerns, please call us toll-free for technical assistance.
+If you have remaining questions or concerns, please Contact Us for technical assistance.

 A common mistake is to think that detailed surface preparation is for overachievers, when it actually means the difference between poor results and results that can last generations.
 Corrosion and organic contamination will block and inhibit any coating from deeply penetrating and permanently adhering to the engine.
 Simply put, the cleaner the surface using KBS Klean, the more effective RustBlast will work and the deeper Motor Coater will penetrate into the pores to seal and protect your engine.

 FOR BEST END RESULTS, Surfaces must be dry and free of dust, dirt, oil, grease, wax and other contaminants that would adversely affect paint adhesion.
 Newly sandblasted surfaces are the ideal choice for direct Motor Coater applications and require no other prep beyond blowing off the loose dust.
 Be sure to handle with gloves to avoid contaminating the surface with oily fingerprints.
 Please note that plastic media, bead or soda-blasted surfaces do not provide the adequate amount of abrasion needed for direct Motor Coater application and will require Step #2 RustBlast for further etching.
 For all other applications, simply follow the KBS Prep System below.
 Always allow products and surfaces to adjust to room temperature before prepping and painting.Click HERE to Get Answers To Your Questions